 When thinking about the Andes, most of us picture snow-capped mountains, vast green plains, indigenous peoples …and herds of llamas.
 And yes, these are some of the main characteristics of the mountainous South American region – including the llamas.
 In fact, American llamas and their close cousins inhabit the immense and frigid plains and slopes along the entire 4,000-mile mountain range.
 Possessing both beauty and elegance, with their thin necks and slender legs, they are placed in the same family as their more distant relative, the camel – from which they get the name “camelids.”

 In South America, four species of these camelids exist, and here we’ll point out some of their features, similarities and differences.

-Llamas: The Sacred Animals of the Incas
+Llamas: The Sacred Camels of the Incas

-Today, llamas are found principally in the Andes of Peru, Bolivia, Chile, Ecuador and Argentina.
-Llamas have traditionally been used as beasts of burden, though they are also used for their wool and for meat.
-As their wool is thick and strong, it’s highly valued – particularly because it’s not chemically treated.
+Today, llamas are found principally in the Andes of Peru, Bolivia, Chile, Ecuador, and Argentina, where they have traditionally been used as beasts of burden, though they are also still used for their wool and meat.
+As their wool is thick and strong, it’s highly valued – particularly because it doesn’t have to be chemically treated.